Frizlab/Volume-Name-Icon-Reader/Readme.md

 ```
 Then just open the file `file.vollabel` on your desktop (after installing/compiling Volume Name Icon
 Reader on your machine, indeed!).

-The image will show up at the very bottom left of the window.